rocBLAS programming guide#

 rocblas-bench is used to measure performance and verify the correctness of rocBLAS functions.

-It has a command line interface.
-For more information:
+It includes a command line interface.
+For more information, run this command:

 rocBLAS/build/release/clients/staging/rocblas-bench --help

-The following table shows all the data types in rocBLAS:
+The following table lists all the data types in rocBLAS:

 Data type |